-Through District sponsored job fairs, collegiate references, postings on the Human Resources home page and partnerships with local universities, we will recruit highly qualified teachers who are certified-in-field and promote effective teaching practices.
+Through the teacher-match applicant tracking system, collegiate references, postings on the Human Resources home page and partnerships with local universities, we will recruit highly qualified teachers who are certified-in-field and promote effective teaching practices.
 The latter is the responsibility of the School Principal.
-Retention of these teachers is promoted through job embedded opportunities for professional development.
+Retention of these teachers is promoted through classroom support and job embedded opportunities for professional development.